Your Side Hustle Deserves a Website. Here’s Why.

 A new Bankrate survey found that 44 million of us have a side hustle, whether it’s selling things online, dog walking or something else.
 A quarter of Millennials with side jobs bring in more than $500 each month just by moonlighting, while young Baby Boomers are in the best position to rake in an extra $1,000 or more each month on the side.

-If you haven’t started your side hustle yet – or if you have one but don’t earn as much as you’d like – here’s the why and how of using a website to win customers and make your side-hustle pay off.
+If you haven’t started your side hustle yet – or if you have one but don’t earn as much as you’d like – here’s the why and how of building a professional website to win customers and make your side-hustle pay off.

 Why have a side hustle?